-Developed in partnership with the Joseph Rowntree Foundation, the Diversity Pledge aims to break barriers for young people from Black, Asian and Ethnic Minority backgrounds in starting sustainable careers.
+Our Diversity Pledge aims to break barriers for young people from low-income and Black, Asian and Minority Ethnic backgrounds in starting sustainable careers.
 Transforming outreach, recruitment and progression practices will not only help organisations to build a more inclusive and diverse employee base but also create sustainable business benefits.

 Young people from low income backgrounds face several barriers when looking to build meaningful careers.
 Research shows that low income is related to age, background and gender, as illustrated, for example, by dis-proportionally high unemployment levels for young women from certain ethnic backgrounds.